openstreetmap/chef/cookbooks/postgresql/README.md

 * database: For managing databases.
 * execute: For running commands against the database.
 * extension: For installing extensions.
-* munin: For configuring munin plugins for a given database name.
 * table: For managing database tables.
 * user: For managing database users.
 * tablespace: For managing tablespaces.